 Support for international students

-For students defined as ‘international’ (neither a UK nor EU student - see 'Costs and funding' for more details), you are required to pay the full cost of your fees and living expenses.
+International students are required to pay the full cost of fees and living expenses.
 Your offer is made on the basis that you can meet these expenses from your own funds.
 There are also financial requirements associated with the allocation of a Student visa.
 Please visit the UK Visas & Immigration website for further details.

 RADA is not, at present, eligible for US Federal Loans.